By using traditional methods with an eye toward newer avenues, according to an end user generational panel at AEM’s Marketing Council Seminar.

 But both Whitney and Cheryl value Google searches.
 “I use Google first,” says Whitney.
 “The information needs to get straight to the point.”
 She also likes websites that “are not cluttered, easy to navigate,

 and have great photography.”
 She feels that videos need to be “professionally produced and no longer than two minutes.”

 Cheryl told marketers to realize that equipment web searches are not an everyday thing.
 “We don’t go on websites on a daily basis because it’s such a big purchase.”

 Bill likes videos, “depending on what type of equipment I’m looking for,” but relies on his dealer to fill in the blanks.
 Roy agrees.
 “Equipment decisions involve an amount of money that other people spend perhaps once in their life – buying a house,” he says, “so I don’t take it lightly.
 My

 relationships with my dealer sales people are critical.
 They know my business, know their product and they get my trust.”
 Bill adds: “My dealer is a personal friend.
 He answers my call at 4 am, knowing it’s important.”

 And Whitney addressed social media: “I’m not sure it’s where construction is right now.
 It’s important to have a presence, though, because we don’t want to get left behind.”

-But don’t ignore the ultimate form of social marketing: word of mouth.
+But don’t ignore the ultimate form of social media: word of mouth.
 “If something breaks down,” Bill says, “everyone knows about it.”